fazilshafibhat/Social_Media_Web_App/README.md

 # Social_Media_Web_App

-The user is authenticated and authorized for creating and deleting posts comments likes and profile information.
+The user is authenticated and authorized for creating and deleting posts, comments, likes, and profile information.
 One user is able to chat with other users.

 # Technology
     1. Node.js